chizychimzy/alx-low_level_programming/README.md

-Repo contains projects on low-level programming language, C.
+Repo contains a project on low-level programming language, C.